ulgltas/CUPyDO/README.md

 - Solid:
   - Metafor --> A Nonlinear Finite Element solid solver developed at the University of Liège (http://metafor.ltas.ulg.ac.be/dokuwiki/)
   - RBM --> A dynamic 2dof pitch/plunge solid solver developed at the University of Liège (https://github.com/ulgltas/NativeSolid)
-  - Modal Solver -> A static/dynamic modal solver developed at the University of Liège (https://github.com/ulgltas/ModalSolver)
+  - modali -> A static/dynamic modal solver developed at the University of Liège (https://github.com/ulgltas/modali)
   - GetDP --> A free finite element software and a general environment for the treatment of discrete problems, developed at University of Liège (http://getdp.info/)
 - Fluid:
   - PFEM --> Particle Finite Element Method fluid solver developed at the University of Liège (https://github.com/ulgltas/PFEM)